How Much Does a Golf Cart Weigh? 500–1,100 lbs (By Type & Brand)

 🛣️ Legal Requirements

 In some jurisdictions, vehicle classification and road-use regulations depend on weight.
 Carts under certain weight limits may be exempt from some requirements that apply to heavier vehicles.
+Check our state-by-state golf cart laws guide for specific weight and classification rules in your state.

 Transporting Your Golf Cart: Weight Considerations